 How to Lease or Finance a Car With Bad Credit

 Are you in need of a new vehicle but don’t have enough savings in the bank to make an outright car purchase?
-Get a car lease or loan.
+You can still lease or finance a car even with bad credit.

 Although having bad credit limits your chances of getting approved for a car lease or loan, it is possible.